Nictiz/HL7-mappings/generate/README.md

 The following optional parameters may be used:
 - `outputLevel=<number>`: Increase or decrease verbosity of the build script (default = 1).
-- `reference.dir=/path/to/project/fixtures`: The (base) location for the fixtures for this project.
-Should be an absolute or relative location, compared to `build.xml`.
 - `components.dir=/path/to/project/components`: An alternative location for project specific NTS components.
 Should be an absolute or relative path, compared to `build.xml`.
 - `loadresources.exclude`: a relative path to a folder containing the fixtures to be excluded or to specific filenames.
 Multiple entries can be comma separated. `*` is accepted as a wildcard.
   ```